How to Check Your Email Deliverability Before Sending a Cold Campaign

 Use these tools:

 If your IP is on a blacklist, check whether your ESP (Google, Microsoft) rotates sending IPs.
-If you're using a dedicated IP through a tool like Mailgun, you'll need to request IP removal through each blacklist's individual delisting process.
+If you are using a dedicated IP through a tool like Mailgun, you will need to request IP removal through each blacklist's individual delisting process.

 Step 3: Run an Inbox Placement Test